Starcounter/Docs/docs/topic-guides/blendable-web-apps/view-model-attaching.md

 Blender.MapUri<Person>("/people/persons/{34623}"); // Specific URI attachement rule using so-called mixed URI.
 ```

-An arbitrary number of classes are allowed as tokens \(up to 3 in template, more in array of class `Type`\).
-Here are the `MapUri` signature examples \(same exist for removing token mapping from a handler\):
+An arbitrary number of classes are allowed as tokens \(up to 3 in a template, more in an array of class `Type`\).
+Here are the `MapUri` signature examples \(same exist for removing the token mapping from a handler\):

 ```csharp
 static void MapUri<T>(String uri, String[] contexts = null);